wrex/rexs.tips/content/guitar/Getting started/notes/just-12-notes.md

 This uneven spacing of seven notes eventually became known as a *diatonic* scale.
 It was called "diatonic" (literally "two tones") because the distance between any two consecutive notes was either a whole step (a *tone*) or a half step (a *semitone*).

-Today, a *tone* is exactly equivalent to two *semitones*, and **playing one fret higher on the guitar neck produces a note exactly one *semitone* higher**.
-Two frets higher and you produce a note a whole *tone* higher.
+Today, a *tone* is exactly equivalent to two *semitones*.

+On a guitar, **playing one fret higher produces a note exactly one *semitone* higher**.
+Play two frets higher and you produce a note a whole *tone* higher.
-## Triads

-Because of this uneven spacing, the sound/feeling of note groupings *changes* as you play different groups of notes.
-This is particularly true when playing notes at the same time (harmony) but is also true with melodies (individual notes played sequentially in time).

-The most important note groupings are called *triads*, three note groupings.

-Technically, a *triad* is any three note grouping, but the most interesting triads are the ones formed by playing every other note: `A/C/E`, `B/D/F`, `C/E/G`, etc.

-Every triad sounds different, of course, because they contain different pitches, but some triads have similar *character* or *quality*.
-Musicians struggle to describe the *quality* of sounds, and often use moods, flavors, or colors as proxies.

-Playing every other note starting from A (the notes A, C, and E) sounds vaguely sad wistful, or salty, for example.
-But playing every other note starting on C (C, E, G) sounds somewhat happy, resolved, or sweet. `A/C/E` has a similar quality to `D/F/A`, both are quite different from the *quality* of `C/E/G`.

-As we stated earlier, the whole-step / half-step interval between each of the notes was *fixed*.
-There is a whole step between every pair of notes except between B and C and between E and F.
+As we stated earlier, the whole-step / half-step interval between each of the notes in the original scale was *fixed*: there was a whole tone between every pair of notes except between B and C and between E and F which were separated by a semitone.

-If we start with C, there is a whole step to D, another whole step to E, a half step to F, whole steps from G to B, then another half step to begin another sequence starting with a higher C. We call the characteristic sound or feel of this ordering of tone intervals (`W W h W W W h`) ***the major scale***.
-It sounds a vaguely happy.
+Starting on C, there is a whole step to D, another whole step to E, a half step to F, whole steps from G to B, then another half step to the next higher C where the sequence begins again.

+We call the characteristic sound or feel of this specific ordering of tone intervals (`W W h W W W h`) ***the major scale***.

 Literally all of western music derives from the major scale.
 It should have been promoted to General by now.
+Memorize that pattern: `W W h W W W h`.

 ## Modes

 If we start on A rather than C, though, the intervals become: `W h W W h W W`.
 We call the character or *feel* of this sequence of intervals *minor* or *Aeolian mode*.
-It sounds vaguely sad to most people.
+We can create a total seven different interval sequences by starting on different notes.

 We call these different sequences of whole-tone and half-tone intervals *modes*.
-The first mode (the Major scale) obtained by starting on C is called *Ionian mode*.
+The first and most important *mode* (the Major scale) is obtained by starting on C. It's also called *Ionian mode*.

 If you start with G, you get *Mixolydian mode* (a great mode for soloing over the blues today, but I'm doubtful that any Gregorian blues chants survive).

-The uneven spacing results in seven different "modes" for precisely **the same collection of seven notes**.
-It turns out that just by changing which note you consider the first (the "key") you can make music with very different "feels" even though you're using exactly the same notes.
+Starting with different notes results in seven different [modes](#the-modes) &mdash; for precisely **the same collection of seven notes**.

+It turns out that just by emphasizing one specfice note (the "key") in the collection you can make music with very different "feels" even though you're still using exactly the same notes.

+You emphasize a note by playing it more often, ending *phrases* on it, letting it continue to ring out while you play other, shorter notes, etc. Technically, these are all forms of "implied harmony".
+Modes are a *harmonic* concept, but they are why we have twelve notes today instead of just seven.

+Emphasize the note C, and the notes `A B C D E F G` sound "Ionian".
+Emphasize D and it sounds "Dorian".
+And so on.

-Eventually, somebody thought: "But what if I want to produce (say) that sweet, happy Major/Ionian sound, but starting on the note G instead of C?"
+Eventually, somebody thought: "But what if I want to produce (say) that sweet, sweet Ionian sound, but emphasizing the note G instead of C?"

 In other words, they wanted a group of seven notes that starts on G, but followed the `W W h W W W h` interval sequence of Ionian mode.

 That would require the notes: G, a whole-step to A, whole step to B, half step to C, whole step to D, whole step to E, but then we need a whole step to ... what?
-F is too close (only a half step from E) and G is too far.
+F is too close (only a half step from E) and G is too far away.

 They needed a note halfway *between* F and G for it to sound Ionian instead of Mixolydian.
 Since this tone replaces F in the sequence, but wasn't F, they called it F&sharp;.
 It's just another name, but for a new note that wasn't used before.

 It turns out that if you go through the process of creating every mode starting on each of the seven original notes, you'll end up needing five total of these "halfway" notes (one between A/B, C/D, D/E, F/G, and G/A).

-These "in between" notes have *two* possible names, which can be confusing.
-The rule is simple, though, just use the name based on what you're replacing.
-In the example above, for G Ionian we replaced F so we called it F&sharp; and not G&flat;.

-Including the seven original *natural* notes, you end up with twelve uniquely named notes:
+You'll end up with only twelve notes in total:

 ## The twelve note names